 Silence kills.
 It’s as simple as that.
 Because discussing suicide has been taboo, many people are afraid to admit how they feel, or if a friend does tell you of his or her intent, you may be asked to promise not to tell anyone.
 Never keep suicidal plans a secret.
 Get professional help and get it NOW!
 Tomorrow may be too late.

-The Center for Mental Health provides a comprehensive suicide prevention program including SAFE:TEEN, QPR, and ASIST.
+The Center for Mental Health provides a comprehensive suicide prevention program including SAFE:TEEN, QPR and Mental Heal First Aid.